Flint Northern High School

-Flint Northern High School was a public secondary school located in Flint, Michigan.
+Flint Northern High School was a public secondary school located in Flint, Michigan, United States.
 The original building "#1" was built in 1928 and demolished in the 1980s, after being the home of the Flint Academy.
 It was one of the high schools in the Flint Community Schools district along with Flint Northwestern High School (now Flint Junior High School) and Flint Southwestern Academy.
 It was closed in 2013 and reopened as Northern Academy.
 The Flint school board finally closed the school completely in 2014.